 Early Childhood Education

-Lancaster Campus offers a complete Early Childhood Education bachelor's degree program leading to licensure in Pre-K through Grade 3 in Ohio.
-If you want to see a sample schedule of all the courses required for the program, scroll down to "Suggested Course of Study" and click "Early Childhood Program Template."
+The Lancaster Campus offers a complete Early Childhood Education bachelor's degree program leading to teaching licensure in Pre-K through Grade 3 in Ohio.
+If you would like to see a sample schedule of all the courses required for the program, scroll down to "Suggested Course of Study" and click "Early Childhood Program Template."

 Advising FAQs, Forms and Other Documents

 There are three clinical experiences (EDEC2001, EDEC3002, EDEC3003) that are designed to maximize the experience for early childhood teacher candidates in the program.
-To be eligible for a clinical experience, you must be at least a sophomore and have completed EDEC1600 and EDEC1001.
-You will need to get your BCI/FBI reports as well as medical statement before the semester starts.
-Please contact Rod Johnson at 335 Brasee Hall or email: email@example.com for the required documents and placement for your clinical experiences.
+To be eligible for a clinical experience, you must be admitted to Early Childhood Major and Teacher Candidacy.
+You will need to get your BCI/FBI reports as well as medical statement [PDF] before the semester starts.
+Please contact Janis Smeltzer at 740-681-3328, or email: email@example.com, or visit her office at Room 335 Brasee Hall, for the required documents and placement for your clinical experiences.

-EDEC2001: Be prepared to commit 40 per semester (one half day a week and two semesters consecutively) for your Sophomore/Preschool Clinical (EDEC2001) when you take the following courses: EDEC2100, EDEC2300, EDEC2500, EDEC3610, EDEC3700, EDEC3801.
-You will take these six courses in at least two semesters and complete a total of 80 hours in two different preschool classrooms/programs to prepare yourself for your Pre-primary Professional Internship in your senior year.
+EDEC2001: Be prepared to commit a minimum of 40 hours per semester (one half day a week and two semesters consecutively) for your Sophomore/Preschool Clinical (EDEC2001) when you take the following courses: EDEC2100, EDEC2300, EDEC2500, EDEC3610, EDEC3700, EDEC3801.
+You will take these six courses in at least two semesters and complete 40 hours in each semester in a different preschool classroom/program to prepare yourself for your Pre-primary Professional Internship in your senior year.

-These three clinical experiences (EDEC2001, EDEC3002, EDEC3003) are repeatable and must be registered when you take the above mentioned courses.
+These three clinical experiences (EDEC2001, EDEC3002, EDEC3003) are repeatable and must be registered when you take any of the above mentioned courses.

-OAE Assessments: Beginning in September 2013, all Early Childhood Licensure assessments will be through Ohio Assessment for Educators.
-The assessment numbers are 001 for the Pedagogical Knowledge Assessment and 012 for the Content Knowledge Assessment.
+OAE Assessments: All Early Childhood Licensure assessments will be through Ohio Assessment for Educators.
+The assessment codes are 001 for the Pedagogical Knowledge Assessment, 012 for the Content Knowledge Assessment and 090 Foundations of Reading.
 You should take them after you have completed your methods courses and are ready to start your professional internships or during your internships.

-Reading Endorsement: After completing the Early Childhood undergraduate program, teacher candidates may take the required courses toward a reading endorsement at graduate level.
+Reading Endorsement: After completing the Early Childhood undergraduate degree, you may take the required courses toward a reading endorsement at graduate level.

 4th and 5th Grade Early Childhood Endorsement: After you have completed your early childhood education degree, you may be able to add 4th- and 5th-grade teaching endorsement to your Pre-K through 3rd Grade teacher license by completing an online Early Childhood Generalist program at graduate level.